allpro/react-fluid-grid/README.md

 It emulates the syntax and props of MUI Grid as closely as possible so devs familiar with that can learn FluidGrid quickly.

+**Advantages of FluidGrid**

+- Useful for anything async; not just 'prompt messages'.
+- _Very easy_ to add asynchronous navigation blocking.
+- Fully customizable by each component - _no limitations_.
+- Does not require modifying the history object.
+- Is compatible with React Native and server-side-rendering.

 **Motivation**

 FluidGrid was created for use-cases that MUI Grid could not handle well.